reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 Being a new member of a team and working on projects we haven't seen before has its challenges.
 If we have a task to add some logic to some part of the code, **previous good commit messages can help us find out where and how to add the code**.

-If we fix a bug, or add a feature we will probably completely forget about it a month or two later.
+If we fix a bug or add a feature we will probably completely forget about it a month or two later.
 It's not a good idea to think that if it's not clear for others, they can ask us about it.
 Instead, we should provide proper commit messages for people to use as a resource in their daily work.

 ## What Is a Good Commit Message?